 Project Wildlife - San Diego Campus

 The goal of Project Wildlife’s rehabilitation efforts is to restore our sick and injured wild patients to full health so that they may be released safely back into their natural habitats.
-With over 12,000 animals cared for annually at our Bahde Wldlife Center, volunteers play a crucial role in these efforts year-round, seven days a week!
+With over 12,000 animals cared for annually at our Bahde Wildlife Center, volunteers play a crucial role in these efforts year-round, seven days a week!
 We are grateful for the enthusiasm, dedication and love they share with us every day.
 Project Wildlife is very much at the whim of Mother Nature.
 During the wildlife baby season, typically April through September, we are caring for our highest volume of wildlife patients at the Bahde Wildlife Center, some days up to 400 patients at a time.

-Complete daily wildlife diet preparation duties and ensure all areas are clean and organized.
+- Completing daily wildlife diet preparation duties and ensure all areas are clean and organized.

 Volunteer Requirements